 Shaun did a mental count of the remaining funds, but felt forced to order as well.

 The waitress waited impatiently.

 “I’ll have a beer,” he finally answered.

 “Just a glass then,” he agreed as if it had been her suggestion.

-They had hardly really talked and Shaun found it difficult to find any topics which wouldn’t put him at a disadvantage.
+Shaun found it difficult to find topics which wouldn’t put him at a disadvantage.
 He tried to impress her with his passion for sport, but she didn’t express any interest.
-In desperation he opted for kissing as a means of filling the lengthening silences.
-It’s not that he didn’t enjoy it, but he knew that kissing a pretty girl was meant to be something more than a distraction from poor conversation.
+In desperation he opted for kissing just to fill the lengthy silences.

 Caragh was in his head as they waited for a taxi.
-He was sure that a date with her would have been very different.
+He was sure that a date with her would have been easier.
 She would have been anything but passive and her constant teasing would have brought out the best in him.
-He was still regretting that he hadn’t asked her out when the taxi pulled up beside them.
+He was still regretting when the taxi pulled up beside them.
 He sat into the back seat and realised he didn’t have enough money to get them both home.
 He felt his heart racing and had no idea what he was going to do.
-He took the red traffic light at Grand Canal Bridge as a sign from God.
+He took the red traffic light at Grand Canal Bridge as a sign.
 It was now or never.

 “Sorry, Brid,” he said, pushing a five pound note into her hand, “That should get you home.
 My parents will hit the roof if I’m not home by three.”

-“Where the hell have you been until this unearthly hour?”
+“Where the hell have you been until now?”
 Granny demanded.